-Following the coronavirus pandemic and a nationwide recession in Japan, exports of Japanese-made cars halved in April and reached a low of about 168,000, down from more than 340,000 in March.
-Sales within Japan fell equally from a high 580,000 in March to only 218,000 units in May, according to the Japanese Automobile Manufacturers Association.
+Following the coronavirus pandemic and a nationwide recession in Japan, exports of Japanese-made cars halved in April and reached a low of about 168,000, before recovering and reaching pre-pandemic levels again in October.
+Sales within Japan fell from a high 485,000 in March to only 174,000 units in May, according to the Japanese Automobile Manufacturers Association.

-According to Al-Jazeera, Toyota expects an 80 percent drop in its annual operating profit, while Mitsubishi said they expected an even bigger drop of 89 percent.
-While production numbers were not yet affected in March, Toyota has said it would decrease output by more than 120,000 cars in June.
+According to Al-Jazeera, Toyota expected an 80 percent drop in its annual operating profit, while Mitsubishi said they expected an even bigger drop of 89 percent.
+May production of cars in Japan was only a third of March figures but had recovered as of September.